nikomatsakis/plmw-2022/content/index.md

 ???

 The biggest, and not one that I started with, was that the environment and the language were intertwined.

-I wanted to make a language with a strong type system, but one that felt interactive.
+I wanted to make a language with a strong type system, but where learning felt interactive.

 ---
 template: hypotheses